ptarmiganlabs/butler-docs/content/en/docs/reference/config file/_index.md

                 value: butler       # Example
               - name: environment   # Example
                 value: prod         # Example
+      serviceMonitor:
+        destination:
+          event:
+            enable: false
+            sendToAccount:                # Windows service events are sent to these New Relic accounts
+              - First NR account
+              - Second NR account
+            attribute:
+              static:                     # Static attributes/dimensions to attach to events sent to New Relic.
+                - name: event-specific-attribute
+                  value: abc 123
+              dynamic:
+                serviceHost: true         # Should host where service is running be sent to New Relic as attribute?
+                serviceName: true         # Should service name be sent to New Relic as attribute?
+                serviceDisplayName: true  # Should service display name be sent to New Relic as attribute?
+                serviceState: true        # Should service state be sent to New Relic as attribute?
+          log:
+            enable: false
+            sendToAccount:                # Windows service log entries are sent to these New Relic accounts
+              - First NR account
+              - Second NR account
+            attribute:
+              static:                     # Static attributes/dimensions to attach to events sent to New Relic.
+                - name: log-specific-attribute
+                  value: def 456
+              dynamic:
+                serviceHost: true         # Should host where service is running be sent to New Relic as attribute?
+                serviceName: true         # Should service name be sent to New Relic as attribute?
+                serviceDisplayName: true  # Should service display name be sent to New Relic as attribute?
+                serviceState: true        # Should service state be sent to New Relic as attribute?
+        monitorServiceState:              # Control whih service states are sent to New Relic
+          running:
+            enable: true
+          stopped:
+            enable: true
+        sharedSettings:
+          rateLimit: 5                    # Min seconds between events/logs sent to New Relic for a given host+service.
+Defaults to 5 minutes.
+          header:                         # Custom http headers
+            - name: X-My-Header           # Example
+              value: Header value 2       # Example
+          attribute:
+            static:                       # Static attributes/dimensions to attach to events sent to New Relic.
+              - name: service             # Example
+                value: butler             # Example
+              - name: environment         # Example
+                value: prod               # Example

   # Settings for notifications and messages sent using outgoing webhooks
   webhookNotification: